Narasimman-Venkatakrishnan/shopping-cart/README.md

 Clone this repo and install dev dependecies using command `npm install`

-Components are crated using Angular CLI and Material UI
+Components are created using Angular CLI and Material UI

 ## Development server